winterrdog/c-hash-map/README.md

 ## NOTE

 This hashmap can be used in production-level code but it is not YET optimized for performance with huge data sets of like `10^6` or more.
-However it can be used as a good base for learning how hash tables work and how to implement them in C plus using it as base line for production-level hash table.
-It's easy to start off with it and then optimize it as needed.
+It can be used as a good base to make another custom hash table.

+For any issues or PRs you can always let me know.